carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 you will create a pair of SSH keys:

 * a private key which you keep on your own computer, and
-* a public key which is placed on any remote system you will access.
+* a public key which can be placed on any remote system you will access.

 > ## Private keys are your secure digital passport
 >